28th Virginia battle flag

 The 28th Virginia battle flag is a Confederate battle flag that belonged to the 28th Virginia Infantry Regiment.
 Captured by the 1st Minnesota Infantry Regiment at the Battle of Gettysburg, the flag was brought to Minnesota and exhibited at the state's capitol for several years before passing into the permanent collection of the Minnesota Historical Society after 1896 where it has remained since.
-Although various groups in Virginia have requested that the flag be returned, beginning as early as 1960, Minnesota has repeatedly declined to return it, with Governor Jesse Ventura asking "Why?
+Although various groups in Virginia have requested that the flag be returned, beginning as early as 1960, Minnesota has repeatedly declined to return it, with Governor Jesse Ventura (serving 1999–2003) asking "Why?
 I mean, we won."

 The battle flag was captured at the Battle of Gettysburg by Private Marshall Sherman of the 1st Minnesota Infantry Regiment, and remained in Sherman's possession in Minnesota after being inventoried by the United States War Department in 1867.
 A 1905 congressional resolution that flags from the American Civil War should be returned to their places of origin did not lead to the return of the flag to Virginia, nor did requests by Virginia or groups therein for its return in 1961, 1998, 2000, and 2003; a request by the governor of Virginia to borrow the flag in 2013 was also declined.

 The flag is stored in a drawer at the Minnesota Historical Society, with its exact location undisclosed for security reasons.
 There are several holes in the flag, and the middle eyelet is torn; however, it is mostly intact with less than one percent of its fabric missing.

 Background

 During the American Civil War, flags played important strategic and emotional roles in battles.
 They were used to guide soldiers and mark advances.
 Enemy forces would concentrate fire on standard-bearers, and if they were hit, soldiers near them would pick up the flags.
 As a result, flag designs were created to be recognizable and effective on the battlefield.
-One design developed on the Confederate side and was carried by the Army of Northern Virginia, with nine different variations; this design was used for the 28th Virginia battle flag.
+One design developed on the Confederate side was known as the "southern cross", consisting of a red flag with a diagonal blue St. Andrew's cross (a symbol associated with the Scottish/Celtic culture, which had a strong tradition in the region) and white stars.
+This was carried by the Army of Northern Virginia, with nine different variations; this design was used for the 28th Virginia battle flag.